GLOBAL HEALTH WRITES

 On Wednesday May 2nd, over 160 delegates gathered at the Royal College of Surgeons in Ireland (RCSI) in Dublin city to discuss the problems and solutions of the high prices of new medicines in Ireland and around the world.

 The one-day conference was organized by Dr Kieran Harkin, a Dublin-based GP with a special interest in access to medicines.
-In 2017, Harkin founded Access to Medicines Ireland, along with junior doctor Ciara Conlan and HIV activist Robbie Lawlor.
+In 2017, Harkin founded Access to Medicines Ireland, along with long-standing access advocate and Just Treatment founder Diarmaid McDonald, junior doctor Ciara Conlan and HIV activist Robbie Lawlor.
 The supporters of the conference included the Irish Forum for Global Health (IFGH), Médecins sans Frontières/Doctors without Borders in Ireland (MSF), Comhlámh, and RCSI.

 Opening remarks were made by Mr. Brendan Howlin TD, Labour Party leader.

 The conference featured two panel discussions: the first on global access and the following on Irish and European access.
 While each speaker passionately demonstrated their unique perspectives on the issue, they found common ground on the causes of high prices – strict patent laws and a lack of R&D incentives for certain drugs.

 The first panel’s keynote speaker was Ellen ‘t Hoen, an Intellectual Property rights expert from the University of Groningen who also spoke at the inaugural Access to Medicines conference last year. ‘t Hoen introduced the problems facing access to medicines, which include 25-year patents, a lack of incentives for investing in “curable” conditions such as Hepatitis C, and the lack of transparency into the cost versus the price of medicines.